Tazim381/Employee-Management-System/README.md

 I have a docker file but have some issues in my docker file.
 The problem is
-RUN npm install takes more time to install.
+"RUN npm install"  takes more time to install.
 Can't find out the problem.
 if you resolve the problem then run->